NachoXx25/API-REST/README.md

-# StreamFlow - Modular monolith
+# Crud of Products
-This is the repository of a modular monolith for the fictitious application "StreamFlow" from the subject "Arquitectura de Sistemas" at the Universidad Católica del Norte.
-All the necessary tools and commands to run the project are described below.
+This is the repository of a simple CRUD of products made it in .NET 9.

 ## Pre-requisites
 - [.NET SDK](https://dotnet.microsoft.com/es-es/download) (version 9.0.4)